Terraria-Builders-Community/.github/profile/README.md

 <h1>Terraria Builders Community Github!</h1>
-<p>Welcome to the TBC GitHub organization.
+<p>Welcome to the TBC Github organization.
 On this org, there are a variety of public (and private) repos relating to TShock/Terraria multiplayer server plugins!
 Feel free to check them out :D
 </p>

 <div>